 Tip: Turn your bedroom into a cozy, relaxing paradise with soft bedding and pillows.

-Your body will typically regulate its daily rhythm based on factors like light exposure, meals and exercise as well as temperature and hormone levels.
+Your body will typically regulate its daily rhythm based on factors like light exposure, meals and exercise as well as body temperature and hormone levels.
 These indicators help your body know when it’s time to sleep at night and when to be awake during the day.

 However, these rhythms can get thrown off course, resulting in symptoms that are less than desirable.
 Jet lag is one example of your circadian rhythm getting disturbed by travel, but your daily rhythm can be thrown off by night shifts and sleep disorders as well.

 You should also make sure your sleep environment is comfortable, quiet and cool.
-A Casper mattress could be one step toward an improved sleep environment, because they’re built to trap heat and help you stay cool and comfortable while you’re sleeping.
+A Casper Original Mattress could be one step toward an improved sleep environment, because they’re built to trap heat and help you stay cool and comfortable while you’re sleeping.
 Set yourself up for success by choosing ultra-comfortable bedding too!